Euthyphro, The Argument from Moral Truth, and the Theory of Dicta

 Read at the 64th Annual Northwest Conference on Philosophy, Oregon State University, November, 2012.

-This paper explores the relationships between (1) the tacit dilemma Plato posed for theocentric accounts of right and wrong in the Euthyphro, (2) arguments that propose theism as an inference to the best explanation for the moral order; and (3) an objection A. N. Prior once offered against standard modal logics with implications for what makes statements “truth apt.”
-The connection between the first two will perhaps seem obvious; I hope the connection of these two to the third will turn out to be somewhat innovative.
+This paper explores the relationships between (1) the tacit dilemma Plato posed for theocentric accounts of right and wrong in the Euthyphro, (2) the inference that theism is the best explanation for the moral order; (3) and an objection A. N. Prior once offered against standard modal logics concerning what makes statements “truth apt.”
+The paper concludes by suggesting that a theistic "theory of dicta" could simultaneously address Timothy Williamson's meta-logical critique of propositional contingentism, while saving the Argument from Moral Truth for theism.

 1. Either God has reasons that justify his commands, or his commands have no reason behind them at all.

-2. If God has reasons backing his commands, then those reasons, and not God‘s commands, are the real basis of morality.
-The reasons, independent of God, are what really make things right or wrong, and the divine command view is false.
+2. If God has reasons backing his commands, then those reasons, not the commands themselves, are what really makes things right or wrong.

 3. If God has no reasons behind his commands, then God is arbitrary.